Raft Consensus Overview

 During the course of operation that a speculative chain forms, we keep track of the subset of transactions in the pool that we have already put into blocks (in the speculative chain) that have not yet made it into the blockchain (and whereupon a

 core.ChainHeadEvent occurs.)
 These are called “proposed transactions” (see

 Per the presence of “races” (as we detail above), it is possible that a block somewhere in the middle of a speculative chain ends up not making into the chain.
 In this scenario an

 InvalidRaftOrdering event will occur, and we clean up the state of the speculative chain accordingly.

-There is currently no limit to the length of these speculative chains, but we plan to add support for this in the future.
+These speculative chains currently have no length limit, but we plan to add support for this in the future.
 As a consequence, a minter can currently create arbitrarily many blocks back-to-back in a scenario where Raft stops making progress.